New BMW iX3: specs, prices and on-sale date

 Developing 282bhp and 400Nm of torque, the iX3 accelerates from 0-62mph in 6.8 seconds, while the car’s top speed is electronically limited to 112mph.
 The iX3 is rear-wheel drive; no xDrive four-wheel-drive model is planned for the SUV’s launch.

 The iX3 features three settings for the regenerative braking system: high, medium or low.
 In addition, there’s a fourth ‘B’ setting, which engages what BMW claims will deliver “one-pedal” driving with “particularly strong recuperation”.

 A further adaptive setup can use data from the sat-nav and driver-assistance sensors to decide how much force to slow the car with.
 It can reduce the car’s speed for an upcoming junction, for example, or choose to engage the coasting function if the road ahead is clear.

 The inside of the new iX3 isn't all that different to the standard petrol and diesel model, albeit with a few subtle changes to mark out the fully-electric version.
 Most obvious are the “understated blue accents” that feature on the gear lever, steering wheel and start-stop button.

-Elsewhere, there's iX3 branding on the centre console, and on the door sills, which are visible when you open the door.
+Elsewhere, there's iX3 branding on the centre console and on the door sills.
 We expect sparingly few changes elsewhere, with similarly plush materials and a high quality finish for the doors and dashboard.

 BMW has confirmed that the new iX3 will feature the firm’s latest infotainment operating system, which allows for future over-the-air updates.
 Every version will get a 12.3-inch digital instrument cluster and a 10.25-inch central display.
 BMW Intelligent Personal Assistant allows for advanced voice recognition, while the iX3 will be offered not only with Apple CarPlay, but also Android Auto.